Montana-Media-Arts/webDesignFall2024/_docs/topic-12/02-rwd/page-07.md

 ### Different Images for Different Devices

-A large image can be perfect on a big computer screen, but useless on a small device.
+A large image can be perfect on a big computer screen but useless on a small device.
 Why load a large image when you have to scale it down anyway?
-To reduce the load, or for any other reasons, you can use media queries to display different images on different devices.
+To reduce the load or for any other reason, you can use media queries to display different images on different devices.

 Here is one large image and one smaller image that will be displayed on different devices.